JakeKrong/Pokemon-Card-Authenticator/README.txt

 Pokémon Card Authenticator
 ==========================
+(!NOTE: Please download the Authenticator.exe from the release tab, and place it in the same folder/directory as the other files to ensure it functions properly.)

 Description:
 This program is designed to help users compare Pokémon trading cards by analyzing the images of CARD BACKS using a machine learning model.
 It provides a classification of whether a card appears "Real" or "Fake" based on the model’s prediction.